'Difficult' talks ongoing with Time Warner Cable: CBS CEO Moonves

-LOS ANGELES CBS Corp Chief Executive Leslie Moonves said on Monday he remained engaged in "difficult" negotiations with Time Warner Cable Inc ahead of an afternoon deadline to agree on fees the cable company pays to carry the broadcast network.
+LOS ANGELES CBS Corp Chief Executive Leslie Moonves said on Monday he remained engaged in "difficult" negotiations with Time Warner Cable Inc ahead of a deadline to agree on fees the cable company pays to carry the broadcast network.

 Moonves, speaking at a Television Critics Association meeting, said he hoped to reach an agreement and avoid a blackout of the highest-rated broadcaster on cable systems in markets such as New York and Los Angeles.

-Should no deal be reached, the blackout would occur some time after Monday's 5 p.m.
-EDT deadline.
+Talks were extended several times on Monday.
+Time Warner Cable spokeswoman Maureen Huff said the new deadline for a deal was 10 p.m.
+Eastern time.
+CBS said the companies agreed to negotiate "into the evening."

-"It's a very difficult negotiation," he said at the meeting in Beverly Hills.
+"It's a very difficult negotiation," Moonves said earlier on Monday at the TV critics meeting in Beverly Hills.
 "We feel like we should be paid for our programming."

 "I hope we don't go dark," he added.